KhronosGroup/ANARI-SDK/README.md

 % ./anariViewer /path/to/some/file.obj
 ```

-Alternatively, either `--library` or `-l` can be used to override the library to
+Alternatively, either `--library` or `-l` can be used on the viewer's command
-be loaded on the command line directly.
+line to override the ANARI library to be loaded.

-The regression test binary used to render the test scenes without a window
+The regression test binary (`anariRenderTests`) used to render the test scenes
-(results saved out as PNG images) uses the same mechanisms as the viewer to
+without a window (results saved out as PNG images) uses the same mechanisms as
-select/override which library is loaded at runtime.
+the viewer to select/override which library is loaded at runtime.

 ## Available Implementations